-The CEO of a big construction company was excellent in construction work and devoted to his job.
-However, he was impatient with his staff’s “silly” questions and wanted staff to follow his development model.
+Mr. M, the CEO of a large construction company, was excellent in construction work and devoted to his job.
+However, he was impatient with his staff’s “silly” questions and wanted the team to follow his development model.
 He also liked to wear his college outfits wherever he went.
 As a result, his chairman concerned his manner and image could cost their business opportunities.

-Executive 6Q Assessment found that the CEO had a healthy Ego and was strong in decision-making, learning, customer needs satisfaction, etc. But he was weak in emotional control and expression, Public Relationship awareness, and had limited leadership styles.
+The Executive 6Q Assessment found that Mr. M was excellent in schools, from elementary to university.
+He had a healthy Ego and was sharp in decision-making, learning, customer needs satisfaction, etc. However, he was weak in emotional control and expression, poor Public Relationship awareness, and had limited conflict management skills and leadership styles.

 Bring Internal Charm Out

-The CEO quickly understood the gap between his self-awareness and others’ perception and developed the skills and styles needed.
-In less than three months, he won the trust and devotion of his staff back.
+We recommended custom “Be Charming, Win Heart and Minds” to address his issues.
+Mr. M quickly understood the gap between his self-awareness and others’ perception, his natural skills and professional levels, and developed the skills and styles needed.
+In less than three months, he won the hearts and minds of his staff back.

 Should a CEO be charming?
 Of course!
 Our CEO studies have found that no CEO can achieve desirable results if others cannot perceive his or her leadership properly.
 People skills or physical appearance alone cannot make a charming CEO, not to mention an exceptional CEO.
 Being charming also means less conflicts and resistances to handle and more hearts and minds to win.